5 Simple Ways to Get in More WaterArticle posted in: Diet & Nutrition

 There’s nothing more refreshing than an ice-cold glass of water.
-And if ice-cold is the only way you can drink water, load up on the ice.
-Colder fluids leave the stomach more quickly than warmer ones, making cold water ideal for post-workout rehydration.
+And if ice-cold is the only way you can drink H2O, load up on the ice.
+Colder fluids leave the stomach more quickly than warmer ones, making cold agua ideal for post-workout rehydration.
 Cold water can also help cool us from the inside during hot weather, according to Columbia University.
 As a bonus benefit, cold water may help you burn a few extra calories because your body has to work harder to maintain its core temperature.

 2. Don’t Leave Home Without It